Stonewall Clinical Internships

 • 5 to 7 interactive training sessions on diversity, inclusion and cultural humility, focusing on the specific communities we serve

-• Additional training sessions addressing important substance use, mental health, and HIV counseling topics within gay, bi and trans MSM communities
+• Additional training sessions addressing important substance use, mental health, and HIV counseling topics within the communities we serve

 HOW TO APPLY